Opticworks/opticworks.github.io/docs/getting-started.md

 # Getting started

-::: warning
+::: danger **PROCEED WITH CAUTION**
-This wiki page was just made fresh out of the oven; so some pages of features of certain Opticworks tools may be absent.
-Proceed with caution!
+This wiki page is new!
+So some pages of features of certain Opticworks tools may be absent or outdated. **Proceed with caution!**
 :::